css border radius tutorial

 Border-radius in Bootstrap

-Almost every CSS frameworks have classes to manage border and border-radius.
-Bootstrap is a popular framework that you can manage border-radius with its classes that are provided for you.
+Almost every CSS framework has classes to manage borders and border-radius.
+Bootstrap is a popular framework that you can use to manage border-radius with its classes that are provided for you.

 <span class="rounded"></span>